-The Administrator can can set up the sending of an e-mail via Simple Mail Transfer Protocol (SMTP) when a motion is detected.
+The Administrator can set up the sending of an e-mail via Simple Mail Transfer Protocol (SMTP) when an event is triggered.
 SMTP is a protocol for sending e-mail messages from server to server.
 SMTP is a relatively simple, text-based protocol, where one or more recipients of a message are specified and to whom the message text is transferred.

 The configuration page is shown below:

 Two sets of SMTP can be configured.
-Each set includes the SMTP Server, Account Name, Password and E-mail Address settings.
+Each set includes the SMTP Server, Server Port, Account Name, Password and E-mail Address settings.
+Check the box "SMTP SSL" to send emails via encrypted transmission.
 Concerning the SMTP server, contact your network service provider for more specific information.